Tax Saving Investments

 - Public Provident Fund (PPF)

 - Allocate at least 20% of your annual household income to Market-linked Investment Options which offer EEE benefits.
-For example: Unit Linked Insurance Plans (ULIPs) or Wealth Plans from Max Life, Equity Linked Savings Schemes (ELSS)
+For example: Unit Linked Insurance Plans (ULIPs) or Wealth Plans from Axis Max Life, Equity Linked Savings Schemes (ELSS)

 Start Investing at least 10% of your annual household income in a pension fund, like